sametcn99/write-lyric-to-audio/README.md

 1. Open your terminal.
 2. Navigate to the project directory.
 3. Write the file path where your audio files in to __dirname constant
-4. Run the script using Deno:
-5.  `deno task start`
+4. Run the script using Deno: `deno task start`
-6. Make sure to grant the necessary permissions for file reading and network access.

 ## Contributing